Enjoying our puzzle hints?

 Green group: HOMOPHONES

-These are all words that are pronounced the same but have different meanings, such as the verb 'to do', the noun 'dough', and the expression 'doh' used to express frustration or disappointment
+These words are all homophones, meaning they are pronounced the same but have different meanings, such as 'do' and 'dough'

 Blue group: SOUNDS A CHICKEN MAKES